bisdn/xdpd/REST_README.md

 `xcli` is a python script that consumes xDPd's REST API. `xcli` has two modes of operation:

-* Command or script mode, specifying `-c "command"`
+* Command or script mode, specifying `-c "command"`.
 * Interactive mode: a CLI, supporting multiple targets, so multiple local and remote xDPd instances, at the same time.
 The default if `-c` is not defined.

 For usage information: